What should you think about when hosting a virtual event?

 Here’s part of our conversation:

-Since virtual events were relatively new to our audience, we had to shift our direction to set up clear expectations for our participants for how to engage in an online platform.
+Amanda Schaap: Since virtual events were relatively new to our audience, we had to set up clear expectations for our participants for how to engage in an online platform.
 We came up with ways to extend event branding into their homes by offering Gala-on-the-Go boxes.

 It also changed the way we thought about our sponsorships and the benefits they would receive without the usual physical signage and program.
 We put more focus on incorporating the sponsors into our social media posts.
 The biggest difference in our marketing was in our communications with the attendees who signed up.